-The Railroad Retirement Board (RRB) is an independent agency in the executive branch of the Federal Government.
-The RRB’s primary function is to administer comprehensive retirement-survivor and unemployment-sickness benefit programs for the nation’s railroad workers and their families, under the Railroad Retirement and Railroad Unemployment Insurance Acts.
+The Railroad Retirement Board (RRB) is an independent agency in the executive branch of the federal government.
+The RRB’s primary function is to administer comprehensive retirement-survivor annuities and unemployment-sickness benefits for the nation’s railroad workers and their families, under the Railroad Retirement and Railroad Unemployment Insurance Acts.
 As part of the retirement program, the RRB also has administrative responsibilities under the Social Security Act for certain benefit payments and railroad workers’ Medicare coverage.

-In fiscal year 2017, the RRB paid retirement-survivor benefits of nearly $12.5 billion to about 548,000 beneficiaries.
-The RRB also paid net unemployment-sickness benefits of $106 million (including recoveries of about $200,000 in expired temporary extended unemployment benefits under the American Recovery and Reinvestment Act of 2009, the Worker, Homeownership, and Business Assistance Act of 2009, and subsequent reauthorizing legislation) to about 28,000 claimants.
-At the end of fiscal year 2017, the average annuity paid to retired rail employees was $2,690 a month, spouse benefits averaged $1,010 a month, and benefits for aged widow(er)s averaged $1,665 a month.
-The maximum biweekly rate for unemployment and sickness benefits was $720 prior to sequestration.
-In accordance with the Balanced Budget and Emergency Deficit Control Act of 1985, as amended by the Budget Control Act of 2011, benefits are reduced 6.9 percent for days after September 30, 2016, and 6.6 percent for days after September 30, 2017.
+In fiscal year 2023, the RRB paid retirement-survivor benefits of approximately $14.0 billion to about 493,000 annuitants.
+The RRB also paid net unemployment-sickness benefits of $62 million to more than 15,000 claimants.
+At the end of fiscal year 2023, the average annuity paid to retired rail employees was $3,380 a month, spouse benefits averaged $1,235 a month, and benefits for aged widow(er)s averaged $2,105 a month.
+The maximum biweekly rate for unemployment and sickness benefits was $870 prior to sequestration, which reduced the maximum benefit amount by 5.7 percent to $820.41.
+Legislation paused sequestration during much of the coronavirus pandemic, but it was reinstated as of May 10, 2023.

 Development of the Railroad Retirement and Unemployment Insurance Systems